-The School Nurse is routinely available for students from 08.30 - 16.30 Monday to Friday.
-The School Health Centre is situated on the ground floor of Dulverton House, situated at the rear of the main building.
+A member of the Health Centre team is routinely available for students from 08.30 - 16.30 Monday to Friday.
+Outside of these times, Nurse Carol Morgan is available for emergencies, 'out of hours' medical matters and support for health and wellbeing.
+The School Health Centre is situated on the ground floor of Dulverton House.